wpfadenhauer/Island-Biogeography/README.md

 # PLEASE NOTE: The official version of this repository is available at the following DOI: https://doi.org/10.5066/P9XES5OI

-Code for "Human activity drives establishment, but not invasion, of non-native plants on islands"
+Code for "Human activity drives establishment, but not invasion, of non-native plants on islands" (DOI: https://doi.org/10.1111/ecog.07379)

 Corresponding author: William G. Pfadenhauer (wpfadenhauer@umass.edu).
 Organismic and Evolutionary Biology, University of Massachusetts Amherst.
 160 Holdsworth Way, Amherst, Massachusetts 01003, USA